garrardkitchen/resume/content/blog/principles.md

 (provide a template of core standards then stand back and let the team thrash out the rest - wear protection!)

 Although important, it's not the end of the world if some of the granular details differ between teams.
 The important thing here in my opinion is that each team know where to find their cheese.
 Most engineers in a team have a common set of standards they adhere too.
-The big things like solution structure, naming convensions, testing (AAA, GWT), pluralization, documentation structure (including README) all need to be consistent.
+The big things like solution structure, naming convensions, testing (**AAA**, **GWT**), pluralization, documentation structure (including README) all need to be consistent.

 ## [Composition over inheritance]()

-(avoid class tree exploitation! - think Strategy pattern - GoF)
+(avoid class tree exploitation! - think **Strategy pattern** - GoF)

-The above bracketed statement say's it all!
-Inheritance tends to back you into a corner especially when you consider the OCP.
+The above bracketed statement say's it all!  **Inheritance** tends to back you into a corner especially when you consider the **OCP**.

 ## [Defensive coding]()